Helder Antunes: Activity in Portugal

 Antunes speaking at the 2008 inauguration of Cisco Portugal.

 Antunes has played an important role in tying AICEP's INOV Contacto Program with Silicon Valley, with a strong emphasis on Cisco Systems.
 This program, which is mostly funded by the Portuguese government and European Union, takes recent university graduates from Portugal and trains them in international business and technology.

 Antunes has been cited as an important person behind the installation of Cisco Systems in Portugal.
 Antunes was a key member in establishing the Cisco laboratory in Portugal and Cisco Portugal as a whole.

-Antunes's constant and plentiful work in connecting Portuguese students and businesses to Silicon Valley has earned him a reputation in Portugal as being an "ambassador of Portugal", a "true consul of Portugal in California", an "importer of talents", and a "consul of Portugal in Cisco".
+Antunes's work in connecting Portuguese students and businesses to Silicon Valley has earned him a reputation in Portugal as being an "ambassador of Portugal", a "true consul of Portugal in California", an "importer of talents", and a "consul of Portugal in Cisco".

 In 2018, Antunes became Senior Advisor to Armilar Venture Partners, a Portuguese venture capital firm.